What Causes Amblyopia?

 In many cases, a person with either amblyopia or strabismus may use glasses however glasses along may not be sufficient to compensate for the condition.
 There are several non-surgical options available to treat this condition in addition to compensatory lenses.

 At Optimeyes we are dedicated to providing state-of-the-art vision therapy to promote the development of the amblyopic eye, leading to an improved quality of living for all our patients.
-We utilise a variety of treatments and therapy modalities in our clinical practice that can significantly improve your or your loved one’s eye health.
+We utilise a variety of treatments and therapy modalities in our clinical practice with the aim of significantly improving your or your loved one’s eye health.

-Vision therapy strengthens eye muscles and eye-brain connections.
+Vision therapy is a personally structured treatment program designed to help strengthen the eye-brain connection.
 To do this, our vision therapists may use several treatment techniques, including:

 - Eye-hand/body coordination drills, to strengthen the eye-brain connection